American Heart Month

 National Heart Valve Disease Awareness Day

-February 22, 2017, is the first-ever National Heart Valve Disease Awareness Day.
+February 22, 2018, is National Heart Valve Disease Awareness Day.
 This observance day is dedicated to raising awareness about heart valve disease (HVD) and its risk factors, symptoms, detection, and treatment.

 As many as 5 million Americans have been diagnosed with HVD, which involves damage to one or more of the heart’s valves.
 While some types are not serious, others can lead to major complications—including death.